-1. Legislative basis 1.1 The National Health Service Act 2006, as amended by the Health and Social Care Act 2012 and the Localism Act 2011 sets out the regulation-making powers of the Secretary of State in relation to health scrutiny.
-The relevant regulations are the Local Authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) Regulations 2013 which came into force on 1st April 2013.
-1.2 Regulation 30 (1) states two or more local authorities may appoint a joint scrutiny committee and arrange for relevant health scrutiny functions in relation to any or all of those authorities to be exercisable by the joint committee, subject to such terms and conditions as the authorities may consider appropriate.
-1.3 Where an NHS body consults more than one local authority on a proposal for a substantial development of the health service or a substantial variation in the provision of such a service, those authorities are required to appoint a mandatory joint committee for the purposes of receiving the consultation.
-Only that joint committee may: make comments on the proposal to the NHS body; require the provision of information about the proposal; require an officer of the NHS body to attend before it to answer questions in connection with the proposal.
-1.4 This joint committee has been established, on a task and finish basis, by Essex Health Overview and Scrutiny Committee and Suffolk Health Scrutiny Committee.
-2. Purpose 2.1 The purpose of the joint committee is to scrutinise the implementation of the Suffolk and North East Essex Sustainability and Transformation Plan (STP) and how the STP is meeting the needs of the local populations in Suffolk and Essex focussing on those matters which may impact upon services provided to patients in both counties.
-2.2 The joint committee will also act as the mandatory joint committee in the event that an NHS body is required to consult on a substantial variation or development in service affecting patients in both local authority areas as a result of the implementation of the STP.
-2.3 In receiving formal consultation on a substantial variation or development in service, the joint committee will consider:
+1. Legislative basis

+- 1.1 The National Health Service Act 2006, as amended by the Health and Social Care Act 2012 and the Localism Act 2011 sets out the regulation-making powers of the Secretary of State in relation to health scrutiny.
+The relevant regulations are the Local Authority (Public Health, Health and Wellbeing Boards and Health Scrutiny) Regulations 2013 which came into force on 1st April 2013. - 1.2 Regulation 30 (1) states two or more local authorities may appoint a joint scrutiny committee and arrange for relevant health scrutiny functions in relation to any or all those authorities to be exercisable by the joint committee, subject to such terms and conditions as the authorities may consider appropriate. - 1.3 Where an NHS body consults more than one local authority on a proposal for a substantial development of the health service or a substantial variation in the provision of such a service, those authorities are required to appoint a mandatory joint committee for the purposes of receiving the consultation.
+Only that joint committee may: - make comments on the proposal to the NHS body; - require the provision of information about the proposal; - require an officer of the NHS body to attend before it to answer questions in connection with the proposal.

+2. Purpose
-- the extent to which the proposals are in the interests of the health service in Suffolk and Essex: - the impact of the proposals on patient and carer experience and outcomes and on their health and well-being; - the quality of the clinical evidence underlying the proposals; - the extent to which the proposals are financially sustainable and will make a response to the relevant NHS body and other appropriate agencies on the proposals, taking into account the date by which the proposal is to be ratified.

-The joint committee will consider and comment on the extent to which patients and the public have been involved in the development of the proposals and the extent to which their views have been taken into account as well as the adequacy of public and stakeholder engagement in any formal consultation process.
+- 2.1 The purpose of the joint committee is to scrutinise matters and proposals which may impact upon services provided to patients across the Essex, Southend and Thurrock areas. - 2.2 The joint committee will also act as the mandatory joint committee if an NHS body is required to consult on a substantial variation or development in service affecting patients across these local authority areas. - 2.3 In receiving formal consultation on a substantial variation or development in service, the joint committee will consider: - the extent to which the proposals are in the interests of the health service in Essex, Southend, and Thurrock; - the impact of the proposals on patient and carer experience and outcomes and on their health and well-being; - the quality of the clinical evidence underlying the proposals; - the extent to which the proposals are financially sustainable; - and will make a response to the relevant NHS body and other appropriate agencies on the proposals, considering the date by which the proposal is to be ratified. - 2.4 The joint committee will consider and comment on the extent to which patients and the public have been involved in the development of the proposals and the extent to which their views have been considered as well as the adequacy of public and stakeholder engagement in any formal consultation process.

-3. Membership/chairing
+3. Membership/Chairing

-- 3.1 The joint committee will consist of 4 members representing Essex and 4 members representing Suffolk, as nominated by the respective health scrutiny committees. - 3.2 Each authority may nominate up to 2 substitute members. - The proportionality requirement will not apply to the joint committee, provided that each authority participating in the joint committee agrees to waive that requirement, in accordance with legal requirements and their own constitutional arrangements. - Individual authorities will decide whether or not to apply political proportionality to their own members. - 3.5 The joint committee will elect a Chairman and Vice-Chairman at its first meeting. - The joint committee will be asked to agree its Terms of Reference at its first meeting. - 3.7 Each member of the joint committee will have one vote.
+- 3.1 The joint committee will consist of four members representing Essex, four members representing Southend and four members representing Thurrock, as nominated by the respective health scrutiny committees. - 3.2 Each authority may nominate up to 2 substitute members. - 3.3 The proportionality requirement will not apply to the joint committee, provided that each authority participating in the joint committee agrees to waive that requirement, in accordance with legal requirements and their own constitutional arrangements. - 3.4 Individual authorities will decide whether or not to apply political proportionality to their own members. - 3.5 The joint committee will elect a Chairman and Vice-Chairman at its first meeting. - 3.6 The joint committee will be asked to agree its Terms of Reference at its first meeting. - 3.7 Each member of the joint committee will have one vote.